Alisha98A/Love-Children-Foundation/README.md

 - **Footer**
   - Footer is the last part of the page and is displayed on all 6 pages (including 404 and thank you page) for maintaining a good structure.
   - The footer is displayed at the bottom of the page, with an orange background containing icons with links to social media page.
 Before the icons, you see a text that says "Where you can find us" which makes it clear that the icon links are connected to our Facebook and Instagram page.
 However, since this is a project about a non existing organisation, I have linked the icons to www.facebook.com and www.instagram.com for now, which is the homepage of Facebook and Instagram.
-  - When you hover over social media icons, icon turns red for better user experience.
+  - When you hover over social media icons, icon changes color.
+This for the user to know that it's a link.
+Which is good for user experience.

 ![Support Links ](https://github.com/Alisha98A/Love-Children-Foundation/blob/main/documentation/love_children_foundation_footer.png?raw=true)